-What the project will do: Gradually increase the existing fee to reflect market conditions and bring in more funds for affordable housing.
+What this policy does: Gradually increases the existing fee to reflect market conditions and bring in more funds for affordable housing.

 What it is: A policy that requires new residential development to include affordable units.
 Due to a change in state law in spring 2021, cities across Colorado now have more flexibility to establish inclusionary policies.

-What the project will do: Require new residential developments of 10 or more units to designate between 8% and 12% of the units as affordable, regardless of whether the home is for rent or for sale.
-In higher-cost areas of the city, such as downtown, developers would need to provide 2% to 3% more affordable units.
+What this policy does: Requires new residential developments of 10 or more units to designate 8% to 12% of the units as affordable, regardless of whether the home is for rent or for sale.
+In higher-cost areas of the city, such as downtown, developers must provide 2% to 3% more affordable units.

 What it is: A policy that provides incentives to projects--such as taller buildings, less parking, lower fees--in exchange for adding affordable housing units.
 Incentives can also be a part of an inclusionary housing program to offset the cost of providing affordable units.

-What the project will do: Create zoning incentives that can be applied across the city, focused on areas with easy access to public transit.
+What this policy does: Created zoning incentives that are applied across the city, with a focus on areas with easy access to public transit.